Police Records Bureau

 Firearms Registration Procedures

 All applicants must reside in Old Bridge Township.
-Applicants must be at least eighteen (18) years of age to obtain a Firearms Purchaser Identification Card and twenty-one (21) years of age to obtain a Permit to Purchase a Handgun.
+Applicants must be at least eighteen (18) years of age to obtain a Firearm Purchaser Identification Card and twenty-one (21) years of age to obtain a Permit to Purchase a handgun.